 E~ exceeds grade level

-Most grades for my class will be in student notebooks on rubrics.
+Most grades for ELA/World History will be in student notebooks on rubrics.

 Classroom RESPECT Policy